 Parks are all about happiness and joy, right?
 Children play together on the playground, on the tennis courts, on the soccer fields and they all play by the rules, right?
 Well, sometimes, at least.
 But before the park itself can even be built, you have to get a bunch of smart adults, and the data they produce, to play together nicely.
-This can definitely be difficult when you’re dealing with surveyors, civil engineers, and architects.
+Which can definitely be difficult when you’re dealing with Surveyors, Civil Engineers, and Architects.

 But enough about social issues, let’s talk about data.
 Having all of the data from these disciplines work smoothly together in an AutoCAD-based product (AutoCAD, AutoCAD Architecture, AutoCAD Civil 3D, etc.) depends highly on the drawing units.
 Let’s look at how each of the disciplines usually works with units: